Let's Get Ready Orcas logo

 • Preparing for individual and family self-sufficiency in critical areas such as food and water

-• Developing communications networks using technologies such as Family Radio Service, General Mobile Radio Service, ham radio and satellite that could continue to function when cell towers and internet fail
+• Developing communications networks using radio technologies such as FRS, GMRS and ham radio that could continue to function when cell towers and internet fail

 • Providing community support in the critical period before professional emergency responders arrive